google/WebFundamentals/src/content/en/updates/2017/10/remove-shadow-piercing.md

 {% include "web/_shared/contributors/robdodson.html" %}

-Starting in Chrome 63, the shadow-piercing selectors `::shadow` and `/deep/` will no longer be able to style content inside of a shadow root.
+Starting in Chrome 63, you cannot use the shadow-piercing selectors `::shadow` and `/deep/` to style content inside of a shadow root.

 - The `/deep/` combinator will act as a descendant selector. `x-foo /deep/ div` will work like `x-foo div`.